angeliki-c/med_network_analysis/README.md

     two terms, we may conclude that the terms are not related or it has not been published yet any article on their connection or we may be able to identify that they may somehow be related by identifying a path that connects them in the terms' graph or by another way using the data.
-From the co-occurance data set, a graph will be constructed with nodes representing the MeSH terms and edges bearing the count of times two terms appear together in the citation index.
+From the co-occurance data set, a graph will be constructed with nodes, representing the MeSH terms and edges, bearing the count of times two terms appear together in the citation index.